plain-plain-text/plain-plain-text.org/_modules/install/git.md

 git --version
 {% endhighlight %}

-and hit return.
+and hit <kbd>return</kbd>.
 Your Mac will prompt you to install git via the XCode command line tools.

 </div>